-- authentication.active.directory.servers=malibu.beach|Idap://192.168.105.46 - authentication.active.directory.admin.groups= malibu.beach\FusionAdmins (Optional) - · authentication.active.directory.referral.mode=follow
+- authentication.active.directory.servers=malibu.beach|ldap://192.168.105.46 - authentication.active.directory.admin.groups= malibu.beach\\FusionAdmins (Optional)

 The authentication.active.directory.admin.groups property is now optional.
 Instead of modifying this property in the configuration file, you may add Active Directory Admin groups using the Orchid Fusion VMS user interface.
 Please refer to the Add a Permission Group for Active Directory section of the Orchid Fusion VMS Administrator Guide for more details.